 Books should be composed of images and descriptions that respond to one (or more) of the following suggested themes.
 Images can show current conditions or illustrate ideas or examples on how they can be improved.
 Images of ideas or examples for improvement can be of other areas in the city or other cities.

-An oral history is a collection of stories and accounts about individuals, everyday life and important historical events recorded captured on audio or video recordings or hand-written transcripts.
+An oral history is a collection of stories and accounts about individuals, everyday life and important historical events captured on audio or video recordings or hand-written transcripts.
 Collecting an oral history is a valuable way to document the unique character and history of a place.

-The Smithsonian Folklife and Oral History Interviwing Guide published by the Smithsonian Center for Culture and Folklife is one of numerous resources available online on collecting an oral history.
+The Smithsonian Folklife and Oral History Interviewing Guide published by the Smithsonian Center for Culture and Folklife is one of numerous resources available online on collecting an oral history.
 The guide includes sample questions on numerous topics including local history and community life (page 25 of the downloadable PDF) that specifically address neighborhood traditions and local history.

 A visual history is a collection of historical images about individuals, places, everyday life and important events recorded with photographs.
 Having photographs of places and residents in the neighborhood throughout its history is a valuable way to document the unique character and context of a place.